fbpx

 James Hitchcock

 James is an aquatic ecologist and post-doctoral research fellow at the University of Canberra.
-His research focuses on Food webs, water quality, and ecosystem productivity.
-He is interested in understanding how human activity is disrupting aquatic Food webs and assessing potential management interventions.
+His research focuses on food webs, water quality, and ecosystem productivity.
+He is interested in understanding how human activity is disrupting aquatic food webs and assessing potential management interventions.

 Basin Theme: Hydrology